pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

 The command creates a file called ``chr8.pan.clean.exp.8.og``, which contains the biggest connected component (the number 8 in this example) in ``odgi`` format.
-The ``-s P`` option specifies to consider as biggest component the one with the longer path.
+The ``-s P`` option specifies to consider as biggest component the one with the longer path. ``-b`` selects the number of biggest components to retain.

 -------------------
 Display graph stats